LSEG-API-Samples/Example.REDI.CSharp.Examples/REDIPortfolioTrader/README.md

 ```

 #### Read the input CSV file
 The format of the CSV was arbitrarily defined as 1 ticket per line, each line containing the symbol, side and quantity.
-Empty lines and lines starting with a ‚Äú#‚Äù (comment lines) are ignored.
+Empty lines and lines starting with a ì#î (comment lines) are ignored.
 This is just a simple example; feel free to define a format that fits your use case.

 Reading the file is standard C# coding, there is no need to describe that here.

 We implemented some basic validation rules, applied to each line:
 - Ignore empty lines and comment lines (those starting with a #)
 - Check if the first item (the Symbol) exists
-- Check if the second item (the Side) is ‚ÄúBuy‚Äù or ‚ÄúSell‚Äù
+- Check if the second item (the Side) is ìBuyî or ìSellî
 - Check that the third item (the Quantity) is a valid number (integer, greater than 0)

 Here is the validation code: